Brandwein Institute Programs

 At its December 2005 meeting, the Brandwein Board of Directors voted to sponsor a Brandwein Medal to be presented to outstanding conservation educators in various venues important in the lives of Paul and Mary Brandwein.
 Read more about these exceptional people.

 The Brandwein Institute sponsors several local programs and studies on the Rutgers Creek Wildlife Conservancy.
+The Brandwein Institute Summer Science Day camps are held in July at the Brandwein Nature Learning Preserve.
 President Emeritus Jack Padalino leads birding trips on behalf of the Institute and the National Park Service.
+Jack has revised a checklist of the Birds of the Delaware Water Gap National Recreation Area (NJ and PA).
 Long-term ecological research is conducted by the New Jersey Mycological Association.
 A herbarium contains 350 vascular plant specimens.

-The Paul F-Brandwein Institute and an array of partner organizations joined together in 2005 to develop a national dialog focused the development of strategies to reinvigorate the Conservation Science workforce over the next decade.
+The Brandwein Institute and an array of partner organizations joined together in 2005 to develop a national dialog focused the development of strategies to reinvigorate the Conservation Science workforce over the next decade.
 Read more.